makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 ## LoremIpsumAnonymizer

-Replace a text with *lorem ipsum*.
+Replace a text with some *lorem ipsum*.
 Default behavior is to generate a single paragraph.

 Available options: